tymyrddin/red-network/source/docs/layer2/arp-cache-poisoning.md

 All the devices that are connected to the layer 2 network have an ARP cache.
 This cache contains the mapping of all the MAC and IP address for the network devices that particular host has already communicated with.

-### What is in a name

-The terms [ARP spoofing](arp-spoofing.md) and ARP poisoning are generally used interchangeably.
-Technically, spoofing refers to an attacker impersonating another machine’s MAC address, while poisoning denotes the act of corrupting the ARP tables on one or more victim machines.
-In practice, these are both sub-elements of the same attack, and both terms are used to refer to the attack as a whole.
-Other similar terms might include ARP cache poisoning or ARP table corruption.

 ### Switches

 Many network switches when overloaded can start acting like a hub and start broadcasting all the network traffic to